marionpobelle/marionpobelle/README.md

 ### CURRENT WORK AND FUTURE PROJECTS

-- 🌱 I am currently working on a Pokemon Mystery Dungeon TTRPG system as it is my favorite game.
+- 🌱 I would like to improve my Pokemon Mystery Dungeon TTRPG system by adding a playable dungeon instance.
-- 🌱 Currently polishing my existing projects.
 - 🌱 I'd like to take on an electronic project as I've been highly interested by that domain.
 I'm thinking about making a plant monitoring system.

 ### CV